1972 New Zealand eight: 1972 Summer Olympics

 The final was rowed on 2 September; an hour earlier, the New Zealand coxless four had won silver.
 The New Zealand eight dominated its race to the extent that the interesting part was who would take silver and bronze.
-Four countries battled for the lower medals: East Germany, West Germany, the USA and the Soviet Union.
+Four countries battled for the lower medals: East Germany, West Germany, the US and the Soviet Union.
 In the end, it came to a photo finish, with the United States declared silver medallist, 0.06 seconds ahead of East Germany.
 For the New Zealanders, everybody was in sync.
 Veldman later commented that he had had harder races at club level; it was like having "created a big flywheel".
 Some of the team later said that their 1971 gold medal win was the "finer display" of their skill.
 The outgoing IOC president, Brundage, was not scheduled to present the medals but insisted on doing so.
 And the most memorable moment was yet to come – the crew standing on the victory dais overcome with emotion and "bawling like babies" is one of New Zealand's most memorable sporting moments.
 The occasion was made more poignant by "God Defend New Zealand" being played rather than the traditional "God Save the Queen".
 This was not yet the New Zealand anthem and it thus contravened Olympic rules.
 The New Zealand Olympic liaison officer, Hans Lennarz, is credited with having organised this, and it contributed to the emotion of the occasion.
 Collinge was the only one who knew that the new anthem would be played, as he had by chance been in the main stadium when the German army band rehearsed it, but he had chosen not to tell anyone about it.
 It is often reported that this was the first time that "God Defend New Zealand" was played at the Olympics, even by the book written about the new anthem, but this is incorrect.
 For reasons unknown, both anthems had been performed 20 years earlier—one after the other—in Helsinki at the medal ceremony for Yvette Williams' victory in the 1952 long jump.